 The Arizona Early Learning Standards, 4th Edition (AzELS) provide a framework for the planning of quality early learning experiences for all children three to five years of age.
 The AzELS framework provides an essential first step for designing and/or choosing an effective, high-quality preschool curricula.
 To view the standards, click below on the document link, or visit the Publications & Manuals page to view the AzELS Crosswalk document.

-The ECE Unit also provides introductory course trainings on the AzELS, as well as module trainings on each of the eight standards.
-Please check out our Professional Development Opportunities page for more information and to register for AzELS trainings.
+The ECE division also provides introductory course trainings on the AZELS, as well as module trainings on each of the eight standards.
+Please check out our Professional Learning Opportunities page for more information and to register for AZELS trainings.

 Title I-A preschool programs are intended to assist children most at risk of failing to meet the State's challenging academic standards based on multiple, educationally related objective criteria.
 The link below is from a presentation on Title I-A funding in AZ put together by the Early Childhood Education Unit.